Master of Education, Curriculum and Instruction

 View the program of study in the current catalog

-Program Faculty include Alejandra Favela, Sara Exposito, Vern Jones, Kasi Allen, Greg Smith, Christine Moore, Ruth Shagoury, and Andie Cunningham
+Program Faculty include Alejandra Favela, Sara Exposito, Vern Jones, Kasi Allen, Greg Smith, and Ruth Shagoury

 This program challenges early childhood, elementary, middle school, and high school teachers who wish to engage in advanced study and improve their teaching practice.
 It provides an opportunity for teachers to self-design studies that assist them in meeting their professional goals.
 Many teachers choose to focus on advanced study in language and literacy (this may incorporate a reading endorsement), working more effectively with second-language learners (this may incorporate an ESOL endorsement), or advanced study in teaching content such as science, mathematics, language arts, or social studies.
 Students may also incorporate other special areas of interest such as working with students with serious behavior problems or special learning needs (this may incorporate a special education endorsement).